 - Member of the British Association for Teaching Japanese as a Foreign Language

 - Negami-Handford (2017).
 A corpus-based Discourse Analysis of British (English) and Japanese Song Lyrics.
 Work in Progress presentation delivered at the Corpus Linguistics in the South Conference, 4 March 2017, Birkbeck University.

 I am a Japanese national, and a native speaker of the language.
 I have had extensive work experience in various working environments, such as education, the media industry and professional organizations, enabling me to gain diverse skills and the capability to communicate with many different types of people.

 I have conducted language teaching in various contexts both in the UK and Japan, including university classes, professional business classes and children’s lessons.
-Also, I have worked as an administrator and translator in several companies and organizations, and at the same time, I have experienced working in writing and doing FM radio DJ in Japan.
+Also, I have worked as an administrator and translator in several companies and organizations.
+The types of documents I translated concerned such as nurses working rights and opportunities, cross-cultural differences in working practices and improving conditions for employees in the health sector.
+At the same time, I have experienced working in writing and doing FM radio DJ in Japan.

 Education and qualifications

 - 2016 - to present: PhD Researcher (Gendered Identities in Popula Music: Corpus-based Discourse Analysis of Song Lyrics in the UK and Japan), Department of Applied Linguistics and Communication, Birkbeck University of London, UK